Virginia-hub-del/Genetic-and-Metabolic-Engineering/README.md

 # Genetic-and-Metabolic-Engineering
-This project uses Flux Balance Analysis (FBA) to optimize biological systems.
-With E. coli as a model, it explores metabolic adaptation to varying oxygen levels and carbon sources, with applications in synthetic biology and biomolecule production.
+This project uses Flux Balance Analysis (FBA) with E. coli to explore metabolic adaptation to oxygen and carbon source changes, with applications in synthetic biology.

 ## Evaluating E. coli Growth Under Various Metabolic Conditions
 ### Objective